sodadata/docs/soda-cloud/sso.md

 5. On the **SAML Attribute mapping** page, add two Google directory attributes and map as follows:
 * Last Name → User.FamilyName
 * First Name → User.GivenName
 6. Email the copied and downloaded values to <a href="mailto:support@soda.io">support@soda.io</a>.
 With those values, Soda completes the SSO configuration for your organization in cloud.soda.io and notifies you of completion.
+Soda Cloud supports both Identity Provider Initiated (IdP-initiated), and Service Provider Initiated (SP-initiated) single sign-on integrations; be sure to incidate which type of SSO your organization uses.
 7. In the Google Workspace admin portal, use Google's instructions to <a href="https://support.google.com/a/answer/6087519?hl=en&ref_topic=7559288" target="_blank">Turn on your SAML app</a> and verify that SSO works with the new custom app for Soda.